Tongue Piercing Healing Process & Care Guide

 A tongue piercing infection can develop at any time, even if you’ve had your piercing for years.
 That’s because tiny sores can develop and let in bacteria if your piercing gets pulled on or injured.

-But after the healing process is over and your tongue piercing is no longer an open wound, you can reduce the amount of cleaning down to brushing and flossing your teeth, and using mouthwash about once a day.
+On the other hand, after the healing process is over and your tongue piercing is no longer an open wound, you can reduce the amount of cleaning down to brushing and flossing your teeth, and using mouthwash about once a day.

 Getting A New Piercing?